ricardoinaciopt/MS_G18_2425/HOWTO.md

 python simulation.py
 ```
 - This launches an interactive Mesa server accessible at [http://127.0.0.1:8521](http://127.0.0.1:8521).
+- Adjust the frames per second (FPS) in the GUI to set the simulation speed, and then click 'Start' to begin.
-- Use the GUI to adjust parameters and visualize the simulation.
+- Use the GUI to adjust parameters, explore different scenarios and visualize the simulation.

 ### Collect simulation data:
 - The simulation saves output data as `merged_data.csv` in the current directory.